 How to Handle Common Hair Issues

 It’s no secret that kids are prone to numerous hair accidents.
 Some may not always be “by accident”, but rather the result of curiosity, playtime, and experimentation.
 Welcome to parenthood!
 Here’s how to deal with common hair mishaps:

 1. Gum Removal

-Removing gum and other sticky substances from your child’s hair are like a rite-of-passage as a parent.
+Removing gum and other sticky substances from your child’s hair is like a rite of passage as a parent.
 The good news is that you don’t have to cut their hair to remove it.
 It’s as simple as grabbing a jar of peanut butter or vegetable oil from your pantry.

-Apply a generous amount of peanut butter or oil over the gum and hair with your fingers or a toothbrush.
+Apply generous peanut butter or oil over the gum and hair with your fingers or a toothbrush.
 Let the product sit in the hair for a few minutes.
 It should be far more pliable and easy to remove.
 Wash their hair thoroughly to finish.

 2. Glue Removal